MyCryptoCheckout/wordpress/readme.txt

 - Automagically detect unique payments from customers using one wallet address
 - No redirection to 3rd parties or iframes
 - Optional hierarchically deterministic (HD) wallet support
-- Fiat autosettlement enables you to connect to exchange(s) and instantly convert selected coins to fiat when received
+- Fiat autosettlement enables you to connect to exchange(s) and instantly convert selected coins to fiat or stablecoins
 - Donations widget shortcode generator
 - Built in support for .onion addresses on Tor
 - Compare MyCryptoCheckout to several other traditional and crypto solutions - <a href="https://mycryptocheckout.com/comparison/">Payment Gateway Comparison</a>